What Is Mahjong? A Beginner’s Guide

 Each version has its quirks, but the core remains: draw and discard tiles to form a winning hand.

 Connor’s Take: “Mahjong isn’t just a game – it’s a language.
 At first, the tiles look like a blur.
 Then, slowly, you start seeing patterns.
-One day, it clicks.
-You’re not just playing – you’re speaking mahjong.”
+One day, it clicks.”

 The Basic Structure of the Game